Surgical Procedures: Orchiectomy

 - Male-to-female gender reassignment surgery.

 - Radical Inguinal Orchiectomy: The testicle and spermatic cord are removed through an incision (cut) made in the groin.
-At times, a prosthetic (artificial) saline-filled testicular implant can be placed.
+At times, a prosthetic (artificial) implant filled with saline (salt water) can be placed where the testicle was.

-- Simple Orchiectomy: During a simple orchiectomy, the testicle is removed through the scrotum.
-As in a radical inguinal orchiectomy, a prosthetic testicle can be inserted.
+- Simple Orchiectomy: The testicle is removed through the scrotum.
+A prosthetic testicle can be placed.
 In both simple and radical orchiectomy, a single testicle can be removed, or both testicles, which is called bilateral orchiectomy.

 - Subcapsular Orchiectomy: During a subcapsular orchiectomy, only the glandular tissue lining the testicles is removed, leaving the testicles in place.

-What are the risks associated with an orchiectomy?
+What are the risks associated of an orchiectomy?

 As with any surgery, there are risks and possible side effects.
 These can be:

-- Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, not remember it, and to manage pain.
-Reactions can include wheezing, rash, swelling, and low blood pressure).
+- Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to help with pain.)
+Reactions can include wheezing, rash, swelling, and low blood pressure.

 - Bleeding.